 3. Who brings a student before the College Judicial Board?

 Anyone can file a complaint against a student.
-Usually, the Department of Public Safety and/or a residence life staff member will bring complaints before the board.
+Usually, Campus Police and/or a residence life staff member will bring complaints before the board.
 A student may also bring another student before the board if she believes a violation of college policy has occurred.

 4. Can JB suspend or expel students?